 Some people have been successful at getting approved for both a personal and business card on the same day, but it is more difficult compared to spacing out applications.
 Best strategy is to separate your personal and business card applications by 30+ days.
 So, if you want to space them out, you can apply for one now and then the other 31 days later.
 Some people have success only waiting 5-6 days between applications.

-Note: If you already have 2 tickets booked in early 2021 on Southwest, people have been able to convert those flights to a free companion flight retro-actively once you earn the Companion Pass.
+Note: If you already have 2 tickets booked in early 2021 on Southwest, it may be possible to convert those flights to a free companion flight retro-actively once you earn the Companion Pass.
 You have to earn the Companion Pass before you take those flights, though.

 Earn Additional Points

 Besides sign-up bonuses, the easiest ways to quickly earn points is through:

 - Consider booking hotels through SouthwestHotels.com where you can sometimes earn up to 10,000 miles per night!